Piaohao: Modernisation of China and the role of the

 In 1875, 24 piaohao founded the common office, the Shanghai Banking Association, or the Shanghai huiye gongsuo (上海匯業公所).
 The piaohao were, furthermore, backed by the government of the Qing dynasty, the officialdom, wealthy merchants and merchant families, and the landowner class.
 Contact between the piaohao and foreign banks or foreign merchants at this time was rather indirect, and passed only through the mediation of the local qianzhuang.

 During the Boxer Rebellion, the piaohao directly financed the Qing court as it fled from Beijing to Xi'an in 1900 following the occupation of the former by foreign powers.

 Around 1900 the heyday of the piaohao was over, even if they still had operating capital of more than 200 million taels of silver.
 The qianzhuang had gradually taken over the fields of business where the piaohao also operated.
-In addition, each province of the Qing dynasty had founded a government bank, known as the guanyin qianhao (官銀錢號); the central government of the Qing dynasty, too, had created national banks such as the Commercial Bank of China, the Bank of Communications, and the Bank of the Ministry of Revenue (which was later renamed the Ta-Ching Government Bank).
+In addition, each province of the Qing dynasty had founded a government bank, known as the guanyin qianhao (官銀錢號); the central government of the Qing dynasty, too, had created national banks such as the Commercial Bank of China, the Bank of Communications, and the Da-Qing Bank.

 During the Xinhai Revolution it became very common for the branch offices of the piaohao to be subject to looting which caused immense financial losses; furthermore, the chaos caused many bad loans to not be repaid and many people started withdrawing their deposits.
 During this era Chinese commercial banks and foreign banks started to poach the staff of the piaohao when they started to penetrate the Chinese remittance market.